How to get better at data science

 Some notable data science conferences are KDD, Strata, PyCon, PyData, and SciPy.
 (You should also search for data-related meetups in your local community!)

-If you want to go full-time with your data science education, read this guide to data science bootcamps, and this other guide which also includes part-time and online programs.
+If you want to go full-time with your data science education, read this guide to data science bootcamps.
 Or, check out this massive list of colleges and universities with data science-related degrees.

 What's your advice?